-- 1. Analyse the main aspects of managerial behaviour in organisations. - 2.
-Analyse behavioural skills used by managers. - 3.
+Analyse the main aspects of managerial behaviour in organisations.

+Analyse behavioural skills used by managers.

 Analyse techniques used by managers to manage themselves and others.

-Credit value: 1 HN Credit at SCQF level 8: (8 SCQF credit points at SCQF level 8\)
+Credit points and level: 1 SQA Credit at SCQF level 8: (8 SCQF credit points at SCQF level 8)

 Recommended prior knowledge and skills: Access to this Unit is at the discretion of the centre.

 However, it would be beneficial if candidates had a background knowledge and understanding of communication skills and the organisational environment in which managers work.
 This may be demonstrated by possession of:

-- HN Business Unit in Managing People and Organisations at Level 7 - HN Business Unit in Communication at Level 7.
+- SQA Business Unit in Managing People and Organisations at Level 7 - SQA Business Unit in Communication at Level 7.